 The Executive MBA has a fixed, two-year schedule, and the MBA Fellows Program has a fixed, 2.5-year schedule.
 The Emerging Leaders MBA has a fixed, 12-month schedule, and the Accounting Certificate has a fixed, 11-week schedule.
+The Cybersecurity Certificate is a part-time program consisting of five, three-credit courses offered over a 12-month period.
 The MBA evening programs require students to complete their degrees within seven years for the full 53-credit MBA; within six years for 38 credits; and within five years for 33 credits (core and electives only).
 The MSF program must be completed within five years of first enrollment in upper-level (700) courses.
 MBA and MSF students are expected to have completed 60 percent of their programs within the first four years.